vishvAsa/kalpAntaram/kANe/v4/5/General_Index.md

 [Vol.

-ence between mundana and kşaura 575; differed according to extent of expiation 123; forbidden in the case of one whose wife was pregnant, 122–123; in prāyascittas, 122-124 : in case of married women whose husbands were alive was restricted to cutting off two finger-breadths of bair 123, 574, 575; may take : place on 2nd, 3rd or other day up till sraddha on 11th day after death 217; mode of, in daiva form de- clared in Tai.
+ence between mundana and kṣaura 575; differed according to extent of expiation 123; forbidden in the case of one whose wife was pregnant, 122–123; in prāyascittas, 122-124 : in case of married women whose husbands were alive was restricted to cutting off two finger-breadths of bair 123, 574, 575; may take : place on 2nd, 3rd or other day up till sraddha on 11th day after death 217; mode of, in daiva form de- clared in Tai.
 Br.
-122 ; mode of daiva t. prescribed for ādbāna, isti and soma sacrifices 122 ; necessary because sins were supposed to resort to the hair of those that became pilgrims 574 ; not insisted upon in expiations for king, prince or learned brābmanas, but then they had to undergo double the usual penance 123 ; no tonsure in candra yana performed solely for accumu lating merit 135; Do tonsure if cremation took place at night 217 ; none at Gayā 669; occasions when t. should be undergone 122, 574 ; of performer of cremation rites 217; three kinds of, asura, daiva and mānuşa, of which only the last two are allowed 122 ; religious occasions for tonsure 573-575; res tricted to hair on the head and lips generally (the top knot, hair on eye brows and on the trunk being ex cepted) but in expiations the ex ception was not enforced 122-123; seven cases where t. is obligatory 217, 574; unnecessary acc. to some, in expiations other than candra yana 124 ; whether obligatory when starting on a pilgrimage 573-74; widows.
+122 ; mode of daiva t. prescribed for ādbāna, isti and soma sacrifices 122 ; necessary because sins were supposed to resort to the hair of those that became pilgrims 574 ; not insisted upon in expiations for king, prince or learned brābmanas, but then they had to undergo double the usual penance 123 ; no tonsure in candra yana performed solely for accumu lating merit 135; Do tonsure if cremation took place at night 217 ; none at Gayā 669; occasions when t. should be undergone 122, 574 ; of performer of cremation rites 217; three kinds of, asura, daiva and mānuṣa, of which only the last two are allowed 122 ; religious occasions for tonsure 573-575; res tricted to hair on the head and lips generally (the top knot, hair on eye brows and on the trunk being ex cepted) but in expiations the ex ception was not enforced 122-123; seven cases where t. is obligatory 217, 574; unnecessary acc. to some, in expiations other than candra yana 124 ; whether obligatory when starting on a pilgrimage 573-74; widows.
 Sudras, and ascetics had to submit to t. of all hair in prā

 yascitta and tirthayātrā 123, 575 Touching, prāyaścitta for t. certain